logan-hughes/logan-hughes.github.io/docs/healthdata.md

 permalink: /projects/healthdata
 ---

 This paper was developed for a course on health data analytics.
 It was co-created with two health students (cited in the file), who provided the health literature context and helped develop the research question while I handled all of the coding and data analysis in R. The html file was created using Quarto.
+You may need to refresh the page after clicking the link for the file to load.

 <a href="/assets/healthdata.html" target="_blank">⬇ Open / Download</a>